Return to

 well-filmed.
 Those are the good points.
 All the women are

-great, but Carrie Westcott as blonde Sophia seems to be the standout in
+great, but Carrie Westcott as blonde Sophia is the standout in

-this movie.
+stuff spy-babes are made of.
 What's this movie all about?
-I doubt if the
+I

 filmmakers even know.
 Main idea: A bunch of chesty babes